Construction Networking Event in UAE | Technology ConFex

 Ghassan Talhouk, Chief Executive Officer, Socienta

 As AI becomes more structured and intuitive, most major companies are embedding dedicated frameworks and strategies to explore how AI can benefit their business and leverage existing data for the best use-cases.
-But minimal applications beyond chat bots and sales agents exist in the market.
-This session explores the state of tangible AI uses out there and debates if AI will significantly change the way the industry works OR if it just make certain jobs easier?
+But minimal applications beyond chatbots and sales agents exist in the market.
+This session explores the state of tangible AI uses out there and debates if AI will significantly change the way the industry works OR if it just makes certain jobs easier?

 Binoo Joseph, Group CTIO, Cenomi Group